 Michael has learned to recognize situations over which he has no control and how to navigate anxiety-inducing situations using several methods on the STARR Practices list including Integrative Breathing, Qigong Meditation, and Yin (or Restorative) Yoga.
 He also openly communicates that he has anxiety to those he is around when it strikes, as he finds putting it all out there actually makes him less anxious overall.
 It’s the “act” he often has had to put on, that everything was always “ok,” that has been more anxiety provoking than anything.
 He’s also been surprised to hear back from many he’s opened up to, that they have anxiety too.
 It seems that it’s more common than he believed throughout childhood and even early adulthood, and simply knowing he’s by far not the only one who deals with these feelings, has made the anxiety itself lessen tremendously.

-Learn STARR Practices that can help those of us with various forms of Anxiety Disorders:
+Learn STARR Exercises that can help those of us with various forms of Anxiety Disorders: